-1. Select a date on the calendar, using the Navigation keys.

-Note: To skip to the previous or next month, press the Up or Down key 1 to 6 times.

-2. Press the key.

-An empty memo screen displays to allow you to enter your memo.

-Enter your memo and then press the OK soft key or the key.
+- 1. Select a date on the calendar, using the Navigation keys. - Press the key.An empty memo screen displays to allow you to enter your memo. - Enter your memo and then press the OK soft key or the o key.

-Note: For further details about how to enter characters, see "Using ABC Mode" on page 51.
+Note: For further details about how to enter characters, see "Using ABC mode" on page 51.

-- 4. Choose from the following Save to options: - Scheduler: saves the memo to the Scheduler. - To do list: saves the memo to the To do list. - Call: saves the memo to your Call list.
+- 4. Choose from the following Save to options: - Scheduler: saves the memo to the Scheduler. - To do list: saves the memo to the To do list. - · Call: saves the memo to your Call list. - · Anniversary: saves the memo to your Anniversary list.

-- Anniversary: saves the memo to your Anniversary list. - You are asked if you wish to set an alarm.
+- You are asked to set the Memo time.
+The present time shows by default.
+Enter a time and press the OK soft key or the key. - Highlight AM or PM and press the Select soft key or the key. - You are asked if you wish to set an alarm.
 If you want the alarm to ring on the chosen day, press the Yes soft key or the key. - Otherwise, press the No soft key.
 The memo is saved and the display returns to the calendar. - If you pressed the Yes soft key or the key, set the time for the alarm and press the OK soft key or the key.

 Notes: Your phone is preset to a 12-hour format.
-To change the time format, see "Time & Date" on page 88.
+To change the time format, see "Time & Date" on page 84.
 When the alarm time you set occurs, the alarm rings.
-To view details about the memo, press the Confirm soft key or the key.
-To stop the alarm, press the key.
+To stop the alarm and to view details about the memo, press the Confirm soft key or the 2 key.

-- If applicable, select AM or PM and press the Select soft key or the key. - 8.
-Select a melody option for the alarm and press the Select soft key.
+If applicable, select AM or PM and press the Select soft key or the key.